- Main GoalBuild Muscle

 However, for lifters it looks more like this:

 “To train for strength or to train for hypertrophy, that is the question.”

-It’s a delihemma we all face too often.
+It’s a dilemma we all face too often.
 But, who’s to say we can’t have it all?
 When I recently took a second to dissect my workout, I decided going forward I’ll always have a split that has it all and by sharing it, you’ll have it too.
 The next time you decide you want to build up your strength, without sacrificing your striations, return to this workout.
-It’s the total package, a 3 day full body workout.
+It’s the total package, a 3-day full body workout.

 Recommended: Need help building muscle?
 Take our Free Muscle Building Course

 Breaking Down The 3 Day Full Body Workout

 The total package workout is a simple concept, really.